swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 ## 5. Changes between versions

 **Changes between version 1.4 and version 1.5:**

+- The requirements in section 2.2.4.3, "Request", were updated.
+The `Request` element is no longer mandatory to include in a response message.

 - Sections 2.1.3.1 and 2.2.4.1 defining the requirements concerning the use of the `Version` attribute in `SignRequestExtension` and `SignResponseExtension` elements were updated in order to implement support for newer versions of the DSS extension specification.